Coder23848/WOTWLevelEditor/README.md

 Very incomplete, currently can move GameObjects around and delete them.

-controls (command line, definitely subject to change): listall -> list all objects in the level selectid <id> -> select an object, currently only GameObjects/Transforms are meaningfully supported select <name> <index, usually 0> -> select an object by its name.
+controls (command line, definitely subject to change): logall -> writes a list of objects in the level to a log file selectid <id> -> select an object, currently only GameObjects/Transforms are meaningfully supported select <name> <index, usually 0> -> select an object by its name.
 0 as index gives the first object with that name, 1 gives the second, etc. move <x> <y> <z> -> move the currently selected object by the given amount